 OVERVIEW

-IALA recommends that training organisations and other training providers utilise model courses concerned with the provision of AtoN services, including VTS, in accordance with IALA Recommendation R0141.
+IALA recommends that Accredited Training Organisations (ATO) and other training providers utilise model courses concerned with the provision of Aids to Navigation (AtoN) services in accordance with IALA Recommendation R0141.

 PURPOSE OF THE MODEL COURSE

-The purpose of this model course is to assist maritime training organisations and their teaching staff with the preparation and introduction of new training courses for personnel concerned with AtoN service provision; or in enhancing, updating or supplementing existing training material where the quality and effectiveness of the training courses may thereby be improved.
+The purpose of this model course is to assist ATOs and their teaching staff with the preparation and introduction of new training courses for personnel concerned with AtoN service provision; or in enhancing, updating or supplementing existing training material where the quality and effectiveness of the training courses may thereby be improved.

 The knowledge, skills and dedication of model course Trainers, Teachers and/or Instructors (TTIs) are the key elements enabling those being trained (the participants) to acquire the necessary level of competence; that is the ability to perform defined tasks or duties effectively.
 These competencies are the way that individuals deal with work and other people.
 They are the combination of personality, intelligence and innate skills together with acquired knowledge, skills and attitude mastered during an individual’s lifetime.